ECTS

 b) Application to multidimensional scaling.

-c) Which column ACP, for which duality relations?
+c) Which ACP of columns, for which duality relationships?

 e) Additional elements & duality relationship.